dtzdev/dtzdev/README.md

 <br>
 📖 Im learning more c++.
 <br>
-🖊️ Currently working at: wndzy royale.
+🖊️ Currently working at: lot of shit
 <br>

 ### Github Stats: